briggstwitchell/git-workshop/basic-commands/git-add.md

 ![changed readme](../images/add/changed-readme.png)
 {: .terminal}

-Yet another informative message from git.
-This is why you should run git status before you do anything else with the git repository.
+Yet another informative message from Git.
+This is why you should run git status before you do anything else with the Git repository.

-In this message, git is telling us a few things:
+In this message, Git is telling us a few things:
 * the old version of README.md can be committed now
 * the new version (with the extra line) would not be committed if we made a commit right now
-* we could also throw away our new changes by using git restore
+* we could also throw away our new changes by using ```git restore <filename>```

 If we want to save the newest version of README.md to the index, we just add the file again:
 ```bash